-Climate has been shown to account for more than 80% in the variability of budburst day and growing season length in Mediterranean plants, mostly due to temperature, while precipitation only accounted for less than 10% in that variability (Gordo and Sanz, 2010).
-However, in our study, water availability played a decisive role on the growing season length.
-This is most probably explained due to the cork oak phenology as leaf renewal (budburst and leaf senescence) occurs in a short period during spring/early summer, contrary to the more common pattern of spring budburst to autumn leaf senescence (Gordo and Sanz, 2010).
-Late spring/early summer corresponds to the onset of the drought season that has recently been anticipated and aggravated by the ongoing climatic changes, critically affecting the functioning of trees.

-The leaf senescence period was reported to be smaller than shoot growth period (Pereira et al., 1987), as was observed in the mild year (Fig. 2), besides some occurrence registered before the bulk period (Fig. 3), probably due to strong rain events.
+The leaf senescence period was reported to be smaller than the shoot growth period (Pereira et al., 1987), as observed in the mild year in our study (Fig. 2), besides some leaf senescence registered before the bulk period (Fig. 3), probably due to strong rain events.
 In the dry year, the bulk of leaf senescence was the longer phenophase (Fig. 2), ceasing later than shoot or trunk growth.
 Losing more leaves for a longer period may be a response to drought, as by shedding older leaves, trees prevent water loss (Pereira et al., 2009) and/or as a nitrogen conservation strategy.
-The lower concentration of nitrogen in senescent leaves observed, at the end of bulk period in the dry year, suggest that trees were able to recycle N likely by shedding leaves for a longer period.
-By increasing NRE, hence increasing N concentration in current year leaves, trees may have mitigated the negative effects of drought on N acquisition (Fig. S4).
+The lower concentration of nitrogen in senescent leaves, observed at the end of the bulk period in the dry year, suggests that trees were able to recycle N likely by shedding leaves for a longer period.
+By increasing NRE, hence increasing N concentration in current year leaves, trees may have mitigated the negative effects of drought on N acquisition (Fig. S4), as discussed below.

 4.2 Impact of drought on spring tree growth

-Mediterranean evergreen trees take advantage of every favorable environmental conditions for carbon assimilation and growth (Larcher, 2000).
+Mediterranean evergreen trees take advantage of every favorable environmental condition for carbon assimilation and growth (Larcher, 2000).
 Our data clearly show this, as trees had higher carbon assimilation rates (Fig. 5) while water was still not limiting, as indicated by predawn leaf water potential.
-Drought, by first inhibiting cell growth, affects primarily growth (Taiz and Zeiger, 1998).
+Drought, by first decreasing cell turgor, affects primarily growth (Taiz and Zeiger, 1998).
 Stomatal closure occurs next, limiting carbon assimilation while preventing water loss (Chaves, 1991; Chaves et al., 2016).
-A strong stomatal control is an important feature of cork oak to withstand long periods of water shortage and is closely linked to carbon assimilation (Otieno et al., 2007; Grant et al., 2010; Vaz et al., 2010; Pinto et al., 2012; Besson et al., 2014), corresponding to a drought avoidance, or isohydric, behavior.
-Despite the significant relationship found between Amax at the onset of growth and spring BAI, which reflects the importance of short-term weather conditions for carbon assimilation and growth, Amax only explained 18% of the variability observed in BAI.
-The weakness of the relationship reflects the allocation of carbon not only for trunk growth but also to roots and canopy.
+A strong stomatal control is an important feature of cork oak to withstand long periods of water shortage which is closely linked to carbon assimilation (Otieno et al., 2007; Grant et al., 2010; Vaz et al., 2010; Pinto et al., 2012; Besson et al., 2014), corresponding to a drought avoidance, or isohydric, behavior.
+Amax at the onset of growth that responds to short-term weather conditions was significantly related to spring BAI, .
+However, Amax only explained 18% of the variability observed in BAI.
+The weakness of the relationship may reflect the allocation of carbon not only for trunk growth but also to roots and canopy.
 In fact, a deep rooting system is of major importance for cork oak during summer (David et al., 2013) and constitutes a considerable sink of carbon reserves (Mendes et al., 2016).